-- Each scholar reads a poem from his Independent Reading time to his partner and uses the title to explain the big idea.
-Partners listen to decide whether they agree or disagree. - As partners share, listen to determine how the poems' titles helped scholars define their literal meanings and identify the authors' messages. - Look for an effective scholar or partnership to model her/their reading or thinking during the Whole-Class Share.
+- Each scholar reads the poem she read during Independent Reading time fluently to her partner and uses the title to explain the big idea.
+Partners listen to decide whether they agree or disagree. - Look for an effective scholar or partnership to model his/their reading or thinking during the Whole-Class Share.

-- The scholar shares the poem and how the title helped her understand the literal and broader meanings. - Scholars evaluate which great reading tactic the scholar used.
+- The scholar shares the poem and how the title helped him understand the poem's literal and broader meanings. - Scholars evaluate which great reading tactic the scholar used.

-Great readers of poetry identify the tone of a poem and see how the tone supports the author's message.
+Great readers of poetry identify the tone of poem and understand how the tone supports the author's message.